-This listing's expiration date is February 24, 2020.
+This listing expired on February 24, 2020.
 Please contact email@example.com for any updated information.

 Location: Polis Chrysochous, P, CY

 Season: May 22, 2020 to June 27, 2020

 Session Dates: May 22, 2020-June 27, 2020